Does a process driven culture stifle creativity?

 In my experience, creative teams and talented workers can sometimes be reluctant to admit the work they perform is even part of a process.
 Part of this is the confidence that breeds innovation, part of it is just the arrogance of talent.
 Don’t tell me what to do, I’m an expert.

-As process practitioners we need to help our teams realise that, as Hastings put it, ‘good process actually helps creative people get more done’.
+As process practitioners we need to help our teams realize that, as Hastings put it, ‘good process actually helps creative people get more done’.
 A healthy process culture provides a platform for creativity and innovation.
 Teams can challenge established ways, and be confident of the boundaries of where to apply their own creativity, and where they can’t.
 Not only that, a good process base also gives us a platform to continually challenge the ways in which we work.
 If you can think of a better way to mount that canvas - speak up!

 The problem with trying to hang on to the maverick days of the start-up, is that trying to sustain success through that chaos of growth doesn’t work without some structure.
 Success depends on culture and process working in harmony, with teams working together to innovate, to improve, and to deliver a great customer experience every time.